Skip to content

 target = model.target()

-# Retrieve the training DataFrame from the feature set
+# Otherwise, pull the data from the feature set and run inference

 FingerprintProximity